🧭

 cd $NODE_HOME

-cardano-cli transaction assemble \
+cardano-cli conway transaction assemble \

 --tx-body-file tx.raw \